CoderDayton/tinyvecdb/CONTRIBUTING.md

 # Contributing to TinyVecDB

-Thanks for your interest in contributing to TinyVecDB!
-We're excited to have you help build a better local-first vector database.
+Thanks for considering a contribution to TinyVecDB; your help steadily improves this local-first vector database.

 ## Getting Started